iotize-sas/Arduino-Tap/extras/howto.md

         - the ability to start immediatly, without modifying the firmware,
         - various advanced features such as the update of the target (Arduino) firmware from a mobile.

-S3P provides a better  securit, but security is not always the most important criteria for a Proof of Concept.
-Therefore, SWD would be prefer when available (e.g. for the Cortex-M based processors).
+S3P provides a better security level, but security is not always the most important criteria for a Proof of Concept.
+Therefore, SWD would be preferred when available (e.g. for the Cortex-M based processors).

- - for the other processors  (and potentially for the Cortex-M base as well), the TAP library must be added.
+ - for the other processors  (and potentially for some Cortex-M based as well), the TAP library must be added.
 This document describes how to use this library.

 ### I/O voltage issue

 For processors with 5V digital pins, we have to adapt the voltage levels.
 Several solutions are possible, but simply insert a resistor for each digital signal.

 Whatever the protocol (SWD/S3P), we need 4 wires to make the Arduino board communicating with TapNLink: